usc-isi-i2/kgtk/docs/import/import_ntriples.md

                         The label for URI records for ntriple structured literals.
                         (default=kgtk:structured_uri).
   --newnode-prefix NEWNODE_PREFIX
-                        The prefix used to generate new nodes for ntriple structured literals.
+                        The prefix used to generate new nodes for ntriple structured literals. (default=kgtk:node).
-                        (default=kgtk:node).
   --newnode-use-uuid [NEWNODE_USE_UUID]
                         Use the local namespace UUID when generating new nodes for ntriple structured literals.
 When there are multiple input files, each input file gets its own UUID. (default=False).
   --newnode-counter NEWNODE_COUNTER
-                        The counter used to generate new nodes for ntriple structured literals.
+                        The counter used to generate new nodes for ntriple structured literals. (default=1).
-                        (default=1).
   --newnode-zfill NEWNODE_ZFILL
                         The width of the counter used to generate new nodes for ntriple structured literals. (default=0).
   --build-id [BUILD_ID]
                         Build id values in an id column. (default=False).
   --escape-pipes [ESCAPE_PIPES]
                         When true, input pipe characters (|) need to be escaped (\|) per KGTK file format. (default=True).
   --validate [VALIDATE]
-                        When true, validate that the result fields are good KGTK file format.
+                        When true, validate that the result fields are good KGTK file format. (default=False).
-                        (default=False).
   --override-uuid OVERRIDE_UUID
-                        When specified, override UUID generation for debugging. (default=None).
+                        When specified, override UUID generation for debugging.
+                        (default=None).
   --overwrite-id [optional true|false]
                         When true, replace existing ID values.
 When false, copy existing ID values.
 When --overwrite-id is omitted, it defaults to False.
 When --overwrite-id is supplied without an argument, it is True.
   --verify-id-unique [optional true|false]
                         When true, verify ID uniqueness using an in-memory set of IDs.
 When --verify-id-unique is omitted, it defaults to False.
-When --verify-id- unique is supplied without an argument, it is True.
+When --verify- id-unique is supplied without an argument, it is True.

   -v, --verbose         Print additional progress messages (default=False).
 ```
 ### Files
 There four categories of files: